Girl, Interrupted (film): Reception

 Paul Tatara of CNN panned the film's screenplay for containing little "self-reflection in the dialogue," adding that "Each girl is simply issued a quirk that she drags around like a ball and chain."
 Tatara summarized: "The good news is that writer-director James Mangold's Girl, Interrupted is one of the best films of the year.
 The bad news is that you have to be a hyper-sensitive 17-year-old girl to think so."
 Roger Ebert was critical of the film's failure to focus on the themes it presents, writing: "The film is mostly about character and behavior and although there are individual scenes of powerful acting, there doesn't seem to be a destination.
 That's why the conclusion is so unsatisfying: The story, having failed to provide itself with character conflicts that can be resolved with drama, turns to melodrama instead."

 Charlotte O'Sullivan of the Time Out Film Guide praised Jolie's performance, but was critical of Ryder's, writing: "Does it matter that every time Jolie's offscreen the film wilts a little?
 Ryder should be perfect as the bright spark; her lines are sharp as a knife.
 There's a gap, however, between what we hear and what we see.
 Ryder's too wide-eyed and cutesy, and when we see her with nurse Valerie (Goldberg), we know it's only a matter of time before they start hugging."
 The San Francisco Chronicles Peter Stack was unimpressed by the film, deeming it "a muddled production that misses the jarring tone of the autobiographical book by Susanna Kaysen on which it is based.
 The film is entertaining, but not very powerful."
 Jami Bernard of the New York Daily News gave the film a mixed review, awarding it two out of four stars, writing that "[Ryder] is often just a crumpled, listless figure on a bed, which, while true to the nature of depression, is not, cinematically speaking, the most arresting image," and likening the performances of Whoopi Goldberg and Vanessa Redgrave as "bordering on cameos".

-Author opinion

-The author, Susanna Kaysen, was among the detractors of the film, accusing Mangold of adding "melodramatic drivel" to the story by inventing plot points that were not in the book (such as Lisa and Susanna running away together).
+Kaysen accused Mangold of adding "melodramatic drivel" by inventing plot points that were not in the book (such as Lisa and Susanna running away together).